Skip to content

 What to avoid while taking betamethasone

-Betamethasone has 45 drug interactions.
+Betamethasone has some possible drug interactions.
 Don’t change what you are taking without checking with your doctor or pharmacist.
 That includes other medications or supplements, as well as over-the-counter drugs.

 Possible drug interactions with betamethasone include: